NourAdel/Tracker/README.md

 # Tracker
- An app to track your location throughout a trip/hike/walk .
+ A mobile  app to track your location throughout a trip/hike/walk .